 One benefit of getting married is the tastings.
 Not so much tasting food that the guests will eat, but traveling back and forth between Arizona and LA to plan things, and knowing there will be food in need of eating.
 On my most recent foray into the Grand Canyon state, we went out to dinner at a place called Tonto Bar & Grill in Cave Creek.
 Tonto is quite the popular place, with an outdoor patio looking out onto a golf course and an old Western eclectic interior.
 The menu ranges from some fancy salads to super fancy steaks, but somewhere in the middle there is burgers.
 And having gone at least a couple days without crushing a burger, I felt it was time.

 Remember playing Cowboys and Indians as a kid?
 Thankfully, there is a place in the world where that fantasyland still exists.
-It’s called Arizona, and while not everyone runs around with a gun or bow and arrow, there are places you could picture saddling up a horse just as easily as stopping by in a hybrid.
+It’s called Arizona, and while not everyone runs around with a gun loaded with 223 ammo, there are places you could picture saddling up a horse just as easily as stopping by in a hybrid.
 One such place is the Cave Creek Coffee Company, affectionately known as C4 by locals.
 The facade is reminiscent of Tombstone, but the interior is pure class (not that Tombstone was lacking in class…).

 For a little lunch pickup in Cave Creek, Arizona, just north of Scottsdale, I was told we would be ordering from a local sandwich shop called Bad Donkey (not to be confused with Bikkuri Donkey).
 Although actual donkey was no where to be found on the menu, it seemed they had come up with some very creative names to make up for the lack of donkey.
 Their veggie sub was called Grass on a Roll and their Reuben was creatively called Reuben Worth Choosen (yes, choosen and not choosin’).